The slow train through Europe

 Once the train rolls away from Offenburg, the city vista quickly transforms into a horticultural wonderland.
 Meadows and mountain peaks spring into view, and clusters of fairytale villages ash past your window.
 After Hornberg, the landscape changes as you ride through a series of tunnels and the train rambles through the middle of dense pine forests.
 From Donaueschingen, the route takes you down to Singen and towards the pristine shores of Lake Constance (Konstanz).

 Guess what?
 Interrail Passes valid in Germany are valid on all Black Forest lines.
-Local double-decker trains service this route and the top deck seats have the best views!
+Local double-decker trains service this route, and the top-deck seats have the best views!

-Get blown away by the breathtaking Balkans
+Get blown away by the Belgrade-Bar Railway

 Your next adventure: Belgrade to Bar through Serbia & Montenegro